allenling/PikaCarrot/README.md

 and fortunately we already have one, the pika per se!

-and to implement our own coroutine-based lib `PikaCorot`, we tried to mimic Curio.
+and to implement our own coroutine-based lib `Pikake`, we tried to mimic Curio.

 Curio is a prominent, concise, and neat coroutine-based lib in Python world.